dsnam/py-erl-interface/readme.md

 5. `lib` will have all of the functions from the cdef, while `ffi` is a special object from cffi that can help create custom types from the cdef in addition to a ton of useful Python/C interop utilities, which will be needed to interact with the wrapped functions.

 ## Use as a script
-You must point this at the erl_interface directory of an Erlang/OTP installation by setting the PYEI_PATH environment variable.
+You must point this at the erl_interface directory of an Erlang/OTP installation by setting the `PYEI_OTP_PATH` environment variable.
 For example:

 ```export PYEI_OTP_PATH=/usr/lib/erlang/lib/erl_interface-X.Y/```